-ii.
 Due from banks

-Due from banks are financial assets originated by the Group and represent commodity murabaha transactions with high credit quality banks.
+Due from banks are financial assets originated by the Group and represent commodity murabaha transactions with high credit quality banks and treasury bills and deposits with central banks.
 These are stated at amortised cost using effective profit rate.